drupalprojects/hot_pics/README.txt

 * Responsive CSS logic for image styles

 Image Styles
-* Featured - Integrated with the featured view mode provided by Panopoly Theme
+* Featured - Integrated with the featured view mode provided by hotsauce Theme
 * Full - Provides images at full width
 * Half - Provides images at half width
 * Quarter - Provides images at quarter width
-* Spotlight - Integrated with the spotlight entity provided by Panopoly Widgets
+* Spotlight - Integrated with the spotlight entity provided by hotsauce Widgets
 * Square - Provides images cropped to a square ratios
 * Thumbnail - Provides a small thumbnail of the image, suitable for previewing